 At the end of our balsamico tour, we tasted the spectrum of balsamic vinegar from the fake shit you buy at the grocery store to traditional balsamic vinegar which is aged a minimum of 25 years.
-We tasted the “rainbow” of balsamic vinegars in a variety of ways.
+We tasted the “rainbow” of balsamic vinegar in a variety of ways.
 Most were poured into a tasting spoon, one was poured over fresh ricotta cheese (gross!) and one was poured over gelato (delicious!).
 When poured over gelato, it substituted as chocolate sauce.

 How do you know if what you are buying is the real deal?
 Traditional balsamic vinegar is only sold:

 - in two different age buckets – “minimum of 12 years” and “extra vecchio” which is a minimum of 25 years